Wojciech-Przybylski/ams-group-project/README.md

 ### 08/09/2023
 - One group member came across an issue with the deployment of the database using several CI/CD tools.
 After a diiscussion with the group after our morning SCRUM meeting we came to the conclusion to move away from this issue for now.
 As a group we concluded that other areas of this project need to take priority, on top of this their is a risk that pursuing this issue could take us far out of scope for this project.

-- Two group memebrs came across an issue withe the ticket booking system, specifically with the maximum amount of tickets able to be bought.
+- Two group members came across an issue withe the ticket booking system, specifically with the maximum amount of tickets able to be bought.
 This was an important issue to fix because if the user was able to buy too many tickets this could break the whole database.

 ## Development Methodology